rihemebh/Angular-Cheat-Sheet/README.md

 # Angular-Cheat-Sheet

-Angular is a Js Framework that supports multipl laguages like ES5, Typescript , dart ...
+Angular is a Js Framework that supports multipl laguages like ES5, Typescript , dart ... <br />
--SPA (Single Page application):
+- SPA (Single Page application):
 The single page application is a web application or website that interacts with the user by dynamically rewriting the current page, rather than loading entire new pages from the server.

-- Modular , fast , component based ,
+- Modular , fast , component based

 ## Module
 a Module is a class that is decorated by ``@NgModule``